Jesse Compher: College

 Compher began her collegiate career for the Boston University Terriers during the 2017–18 season.
 She made her debut for the Terriers on September 23, 2017, in a game against Merrimack.
 She recorded her first two collegiate goals on November 28, 2017, in a 6–4 victory over Brown.
 She finished the season with nine goals and 17 assists in 37 games for the Terriers, ranking third on the team in points.
 Her 17 assists ranked second in the league among rookies.
 Following an outstanding freshman season, she was named to the Hockey East All-Rookie Team.

 During the 2018–19 season, she led Hockey East in scoring and ranked third in the NCAA, recording 17 goals and 44 assists in 37 games.
 Her 44 assists were a program record, and she became the second player in program history to surpass 60 points during a season.
 On December 8, 2018, she posted a career-high five points, including an NCAA-best four assists, in an 8–0 victory over RIT.
 She was subsequently named the Hockey East Player of the Week, and NCAA First Star of the Week.
 Compher was named the Hockey East Player of the Month for the month of December after leading the nation in points (11) and assists (8).
 Following an outstanding season, she was named a Hockey East First Team All-Star, a Second Team CCM/AHCA Hockey All-American and a top ten finalist for the Patty Kazmaier Award.
 On April 13, 2020, Compher was named team captain for the Terriers.
 During the 2020–21 season, she led the team in scoring, with seven goals and 11 points in eight games.
 Following the season, she was named a Hockey East Second Team All-Star.

 On April 14, 2022, Compher announced she was transferring to Wisconsin for her final year of NCAA eligibility.
+During the 2022–23 season, in her graduate year with Wisconsin, Compher served as an assistant captain and recorded 16 goals and 24 assists for 40 points.
+She played a key role in Wisconsin's championship run, recording four points (two goals, two assists) in the regional semifinal against LIU and providing two assists, including one on the game-winning goal, in the Frozen Four semifinal victory over Minnesota.
+The Badgers defeated Ohio State 1–0 in the championship game to claim Wisconsin's seventh NCAA title, fulfilling Compher's goal of winning a national championship.
+Following the season, she was named to the NCAA All-Tournament Team.